-Our findings underline that mobility of senior personnel is key for the growth of SMEs.
-Managers and professionals can be expected to both have experience and the ability to absorb and relay tacit knowledge.
+Our findings underline that mobility of professionals is key for the growth of SMEs.
+They can be expected to both have experience and the ability to absorb and relay tacit knowledge.
 For SMEs that generally have less experience and resources than large firms, such personnel might propel the firm in a new trajectory, in particular if the recruits are from better-endowed firms.
 As shown by the booming Swedish gaming industry, which is dominated by SMEs, being able to recruit key personnel from Sweden and internationally may be a necessary component of comparative advantage (Holm 2014).

-However, SMEs are arguably unable to compete easily with the salaries of larger and more established firms due to their relative weak economic situation.
+However, SMEs are arguably unable to compete easily with the salaries of larger and more established firms due to their relatively weak economic situation.
 Moving to an SME is also associated with downsides for other reasons.
-SMEs are often more prone to layoffs or even exit from the market than more established firms are.
+SMEs are often more prone to lay-offs or even exit from the market than more established firms are.
 Legislation that protects the labour force can make the leap to an SME even riskier since the potential recruit may lose job protection related to the length of employment at the current employer.

-From an economic perspective, it therefore seems imperative to facilitate the mobility of leading personnel and their recruitment to SMEs.
-For example, policymakers may consider removing unnecessarily restrictive firing regulations, such that SMEs can keep newly recruited key personnel in the event of layoffs.
-Another proposal may be to enable SMEs to more easily match the salaries and job security of more established firms by offering favourably taxed employee stock options, which SMEs can use to attract managers and professionals.
+From an economic perspective, it therefore seems imperative to facilitate the mobility of key personnel and their recruitment to SMEs.
+For example, policymakers may consider removing unnecessarily restrictive firing regulations, such that hiring new personnel becomes more attractive for small firms (Millán et al. 2013).
+Another proposal may be to enable SMEs to more easily match the salaries and job security of more established firms by offering favourably taxed employee stock options, which SMEs can use to attract professionals.